charliespy/US-Power-Outages-Analysis/README.md

 # Section 2: Predicting Outage Durations

 ## Prediction Problem
-To make accurate predictions, we will utilize historical data on power outages that have occurred from January 2000 to July 2016.
-This dataset includes various features such as `OUTAGE.DURATION`, `U.S._STATE`, `CLIMATE.CATEGORY`, `CAUSE.CATEGORY`, `OUTAGE.MONTH`, `UTIL.CONTRI`, `ANOMALY.LEVEL`, and `COM.SALES`, each offering insights into the nature and impact of power outages.
+To make accurate predictions, we will utilize historical data on power outages that occurred between January 2000 and July 2016.
+This dataset includes various features such as `OUTAGE.DURATION`, `U.S._STATE`, `CLIMATE.CATEGORY`, `CAUSE.CATEGORY`, `OUTAGE.MONTH`, `UTIL.CONTRI`, `ANOMALY.LEVEL`, and `COM.SALES`, each providing valuable insights into the nature and impact of power outages.

-We chose RMSE and R-squared as our evaluation metric.
-RMSE is a standard measure to evaluate the accuracy of a model's predictions.
-It gives us a sense of how far our predictions are from the actual values, with a lower RMSE indicating higher accuracy.
-R-squared, on the other hand, is a statistical measure of how close the data are to the fitted regression line.
-It essentially shows the proportion of variance for a dependent variable that's explained by an independent variable or variables in a regression model.
-High R-squared values indicate that a large portion of the variability of the dependent variable has been explained by the independent variables in the model.
+We chose RMSE (Root Mean Square Error) and R-squared as our evaluation metrics.
+RMSE is a standard measure for evaluating the accuracy of a model's predictions.
+It provides an estimate of the average deviation of the predicted values from the actual values, with a lower RMSE indicating higher accuracy.
+R-squared, on the other hand, is a statistical measure of how well the regression predictions approximate the actual data points.
+It reflects the proportion of variance in the dependent variable that is explained by the independent variables in the model.
+Higher R-squared values signify that a larger portion of the variability in the dependent variable is explained by the independent variables, indicating better model performance.

 ## Feature Selection

-To select the categorical features, we chose some columns that we thought would be important indicators to how long a power outage occurs.
-Specifically, the state is important because it reflects local infrastructure and response capabilities, which can vary significantly.
-The climate category is crucial as it gives insights into the weather conditions that might precipitate an outage or affect its duration.
-The cause category is vital in understanding the nature of the outage and its potential duration.
-The month in which the outage occurred is important because the power recovery speed might vary from season to season (slower in winter and faster in summer).
+To select the categorical features, we focused on columns that we believed would be significant indicators of power outage durations.
+Specifically:

+- **State**: Reflects local infrastructure and response capabilities, which can vary significantly.
+- **Climate Category**: Provides insights into the weather conditions that might precipitate an outage or affect its duration.
+- **Cause Category**: Helps understand the nature of the outage and its potential duration.
+- **Month of Outage**: Captures seasonal variations in power recovery speeds, which might be slower in winter and faster in summer.

-For the numerical columns, we plotted a pair plot and selected the features that had the highest correlation with `OUTAGE.DURATION`.
-The pair plot of the selected features is given below.
+For the numerical columns, we used a pair plot to identify features with the highest correlation to `OUTAGE.DURATION`.
+Below is the pair plot of the selected features:

 <p style="text-align:center"><iframe src="assets/scatter.html" width=800 height=600 frameBorder=0></iframe></p>

-Here is a detailed explanation of each column in the dataset:
+### Explanation of Dataset Columns

-- The `OUTAGE.DURATION` column represents the duration of outage events, measured in minutes.
-This is the variable we aim to predict.
+- **`OUTAGE.DURATION`**: Represents the duration of outage events, measured in minutes.
+This is the target variable for prediction.
-- The `U.S._STATE` column includes all the states within the continental United States, reflecting the geographic diversity of the data.
+- **`U.S._STATE`**: Includes all states within the continental United States, reflecting the geographic diversity of the data.
-- The `CLIMATE.CATEGORY` column categorizes the climate conditions corresponding to the years of the data.
-The categories—“Warm,” “Cold,” or “Normal”—are determined based on a threshold of ±0.5°C for the Oceanic Niño Index (ONI), which tracks significant temperature changes in the ocean.
+- **`CLIMATE.CATEGORY`**: Categorizes climate conditions as "Warm," "Cold," or "Normal," based on a threshold of ±0.5°C for the Oceanic Niño Index (ONI), which tracks significant oceanic temperature changes.
-- The `CAUSE.CATEGORY` column enumerates the different categories of events that have led to major power outages.
+- **`CAUSE.CATEGORY`**: Enumerates the different categories of events that caused major power outages.
-- The `OUTAGE.MONTH` column specifies the month during which each outage occurred, providing insights into seasonal patterns of power outages.
+- **`OUTAGE.MONTH`**: Specifies the month of each outage, providing insights into seasonal patterns.
-- The `UTIL.CONTRI` column quantifies the utility industry's contribution to the Gross State Product (GSP) in each state, expressed as a percentage of the total real GDP contributed by the utility industry.
+- **`UTIL.CONTRI`**: Quantifies the utility industry's contribution to the Gross State Product (GSP) in each state, expressed as a percentage of the total real GDP contributed by the utility industry.
-- The `ANOMALY.LEVEL` column reflects the Oceanic Niño Index (ONI) values, indicating the intensity of oceanic El Niño/La Niña episodes by season, which are known to influence weather patterns.
+- **`ANOMALY.LEVEL`**: Reflects the ONI values, indicating the intensity of oceanic El Niño/La Niña episodes by season, known to influence weather patterns.
-- The `COM.SALES` column records the electricity consumption in the commercial sector, measured in megawatt-hours, offering insights into commercial energy usage patterns.
+- **`COM.SALES`**: Records electricity consumption in the commercial sector, measured in megawatt-hours, offering insights into commercial energy usage patterns.

+### Sample of Cleaned and Selected Data

-Below are the first five entries from the cleaned, selected dataset:
+Below are the first five entries from the cleaned dataset:

 | U.S._STATE   | CLIMATE.CATEGORY   | CAUSE.CATEGORY     |   OUTAGE.MONTH |   UTIL.CONTRI |   ANOMALY.LEVEL |   COM.SALES |
 |:-------------|:-------------------|:-------------------|---------------:|--------------:|----------------:|------------:|